 What do you understand by the term derivative?
 We hear or read in newspapers about derivatives.
 But most of us still confused about it, what exactly it means?
 Don’t worry!
 Welcome to the world of derivatives, Derivatives is nothing but a tool used by the investor for the purpose of “Hedging risk” of investments.
 Derivatives are very popular because of their flexibility; returns.
 So let us understand derivatives and what they meant?

 What is Derivative?

-Generally we can say that, derivative is a financial instrument or security whose value derived or determined by its underlying asset.
-Here underlying asset could be anything for example equity, bond, commodity, currency.
-Derivatives are traded between two parties called counter parties.
-Primarily derivative is tool which mitigates risk of underlying between two counter parties.
+Generally, we can say that the derivative is a financial instrument or security whose value derived or determined by its underlying asset.
+Here underlying assets could be anything for example equity, bond, commodity, currency.
+Derivatives are traded between two parties called counterparties.
+Primarily derivative is a tool that mitigates the risk of underlying between two counterparties.
 Let’s take a simple example for better understanding.